 Many invasive plants have been introduced from nurseries, sold as ornamental plants for home landscapes.
 In the past, forestry and wildlife agencies also recommended many rapid growing, exotic plants as food for wildlife and a solution to problems like erosion.

-As we study the long term effect of non-native plants in our region, the list of dangerous invasive plants and the magnitude of the problem continues to grow.
+As we study the long term effect of non-native plants in our region and as I check out Southern Palmetto Landscape to get help, the list of dangerous invasive plants and the magnitude of the problem continues to grow.
 Two of the biggest invasive plant threats to east central Indiana woodlands are the Asian bush honeysuckle and the garlic mustard.

 Driving along highways and country roads you can spot honeysuckle bushes growing along the forest edge.
 Bush honeysuckle shrubs can grow up to 15 feet tall, producing fragrant white flowers and red berries.
 Don’t be fooled.